nicodoggie/bastion-falls/content/_index.md

 What had caused the Fall of Bastion?
 Where do these powers manifest from?
 Are these the End of Days, as prophesied millennia ago?

+The contents in this site are world-building materials for a fictional campaign setting.
+Any similarities to certain individuals' names, likenesses, personalities and appearances are purely coincidental.